ashutoshnjha/anjlab-terraform-aws/README.md

   * v3_advanced := To be added soon.
 It is for experienced to apply suitable features of terrafrom on top of intermediate templates.

 * Helpfull commands
-  * terraform -v
+  * terraform -help
-  * terraform init
+  * terraform -v or terraform version
-  * terraform fmt
+  * terraform fmt  - it does style formation.
+  * terraform init - It prepares working directory for other commands execution
-  * terraform validate
+  * terraform validate - It checks for configuration validation.
   * terraform plan
   * terraform apply -auto-approve